 The concept of poverty means different things to different people and is therefore complicated to measure.
 While it may be difficult to define, it is important for central and local governments to understand the prevalence and nature of poverty in the areas they serve so that they can put targeted support in place.

-We’ve been working in this space for a while, from regulatory reviews of benefit and deprivation statistics to casework on the use of poverty statistics in the public domain, and it has become clear to us that a review of poverty statistics is really needed to enhance understanding and decision making in this area.
+We’ve been working in this space for a while, from regulatory reviews of benefit and deprivation statistics to casework on the use of poverty statistics in the public domain.
+It became clear to us that a review of poverty statistics was needed to enhance understanding and decision making in this area.

-Our review aims to look across the spectrum of income-based poverty statistics and explore whether the statistical system is providing coherent and comprehensive information required to support decision making on poverty.
+Our review looks across the spectrum of income-based poverty statistics and explores whether the statistical system is providing coherent and comprehensive information required to support decision making on poverty.
 We previously published a blog setting out our thoughts on the trouble with measuring poverty.
-We will focus on answering three key questions:
+Our review focuses on answering three key questions: